thezwcode/go-rest-api/README.md

 In the command line, use command ```go env GOPATH``` to check $GOPATH directory.
 For my machine, $GOPATH=/Users/{username}/go.

 If you want to develop the project in another directory, create the directory, navigate there and use command ```export GOPATH=$PWD``` to change $GOPATH to that directory.
+Clone this folder into the $GOPATH directory.

 In $GOPATH directory, enter:
 ```